bonitasoft/bonita-doc/md/data-management.md

 ## Create a variable from a Business Object
 Create a new variable from the Variables panel and select BusinessData as a type.
 A configuration wizard appears (see the instructions just above).
-Once the variable is created, you can create your own user interface using this variable.
+Once the variable is created, you can create your user interface using this variable.